-The student meets the requirements for the degree audit once the following have been met:

-- 1. a. a result has been earned for all courses in the IEP: a mark, a pass (V) or an exemption (VR); b. none of the marks may be lower than 6.0 - 2.
-The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
+- 1. The student will have completed the degree audit once the following requirements have been met: - a. a result has been earned for all courses in the IEP: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0 - 2.
+The method of assessment will be transparent so that the student can establish how the result was reached. - 3.
 In special cases the Board of Examiners may deviate from the provisions of subsection 1.
 It will stipulate additional requirements if necessary.

-Article 33B Pass/fail rules governing the Honours Programme and other annotations Honours Programme Bachelor
+Article 33B - Pass/fail rules governing the Honours Programme

+Honours Programme Bachelor